davidmoten/rxjava3-pool/README.md

 Each Member object is either empty or holds an initialized value (like a database connection for example).

 The state diagram for a Member is below.
+The states in green have entry procedures that can be run on user-specified schedulers (see example of creating a `NonBlockingPool` below).

 <img  src="src/docs/Member-state-diagram.png"/>